Settings

 Contrast – camera image contrast;

-Auto exposure – this parameter affects the automatic exposure setting of the camera image:
+Auto exposure – this parameter affects the automatic exposure settings of the camera image:

-- Aperture Priority Mode – automatic exposure control mode;
+- Aperture Priority Mode – a mode for automatic exposure control;

-- Manual mode – independent configuration of the camera exposure settings.
+- Manual mode – independent configuration of camera exposure settings.

-Saturation – the saturation level in the camera images;
+Saturation – the level of saturation in the camera images;

-Exposure Time, Absolute – this parameter affects the settings for the maximum exposure time in the camera images;
+Exposure Time, Absolute – this parameter affects the settings for the maximum exposure time in the camera image;

 White Balance, Automatic – automatic white balance;